eHarmony vs. Match.com: which online dating site is right for you?

 Note: Want to save 20%, or get a free trail with Match?
 I've got a bunch of coupons for you right over here ».

-I’m talking about Match.com and eHarmony.
 You’ve heard of them, you’ve seen them advertised on television, but maybe you wonder, which one is better?
 Which one is right for you?
-Even though I’ve already written a Match.com Review and an eHarmony Review, it’s very common to be stuck trying to decide between Match.com vs. eHarmony, so here is my comparison.
+Even though I’ve already written a Match.com Review and an eHarmony Review, let me break down specifically how these sites compare to one another.

 - Match.com generally lets attraction do its thing.
 You can browse profiles freely, and message potential matches freely, no matter who they are, and no matter how compatible or incompatible you might actually be.
 Match.com pretty much leaves it up to you to meet the people and decide if they’re right for you.